kleresjo/chasacademy-landingpage/README.md

 # chasacademy-landingpage
-A fun project in HTML and CSS
+A fun project in HTML and CSS, not responsive!